luiscosta76/project0/README.md

 For this project0 I chose to do a website for my former band "You can't win, Charlie Brown", who were looking for someone to build them a new website.
-So this will be the live website using once I transfer it to their server.
+This will be the live website using once it's transfered to their server.

 Here's a short description of the files: